I’m the reason landfills are toxic!

 Here are some suggestions

-• Plant a few veges that normally come packaged.
-There’s a whole heap of rewards to gardening apart from the reduction in waste and the food, just ask Glynis, she’s totally in her happy place in our gardens. (we’re doing well here – check out our Hugelkultur)
+veges that normally come packaged.
+There’s a whole heap of rewards to gardening apart from the reduction in waste and the food, just ask Glynis, she’s totally in her happy place in our gardens. (we’re doing well here – check out our Hugelkultur) - Compost food scraps (see Bokashi for no-smell, indoor composting).

-• Try not to use single-use plastic bags… (I’ve been really bad for forgetting the reusable bags at the supermarket, but then, epiphany, the last few times this happened I walked the trolley out to the car and loaded into our bags there.
+- Try not to use single-use plastic bags… (I’ve been really bad for forgetting the reusable bags at the supermarket, but then, epiphany, the last few times this happened I walked the trolley out to the car and loaded into our bags there.
 I don’t know why I didn’t think of that before.
-I even asked if I could take the hand basket out to the car and bring it back, when I didn’t have a trolley, and they were totally fine with that.
-At the checkout the lovely person just put my goods back in the basket after scanning, and off I went… Simplicity).
+I even asked if I could take the

-• Look for some alternative brands that don’t produce so much waste and buy them instead.
+vege section of the supermarket.
+You don’t need a bag at all forveges , just put them in loose, or take a reusable bag for that.
+They are totally fine with this at the checkout. - Look for some alternative brands that don’t produce so much waste and buy them instead.
 There are masses of alternatives out there.
 And if you have to have a certain product, and they aren’t great with packaging, write and let them know that you love their product but don’t like how they package it.

-• Ask for your drink to come with no straw (or straws?!).
+- Ask for your drink to come with no straw (or straws?!).

 Glynis and I have actually been thinking about this for a while and were happy to find at the workshop, that we were already doing many of the suggestions.
 I think the biggest shock to both of us was the growing and unsustainable waste problem we’re all part of.
 It really reinforced for us that we’re on the right track but also made us redouble our efforts into sustainability.
 And the cool thing is we’re enjoying challenging ourselves to find better ways.
 We’re absolutely not perfect and don’t always get it right, but our normal is shifting back and that feels good.